Quickstart: Sending a toast notification (XAML)

 When the user clicks your toast notification, the expectation is that your app will be launched, with a view that relates to the content of the notification.
 To accomplish this, use the launch attribute of the toast element, which provides a string that is passed from the toast to the app when the app is launched through the toast.
 This string has no specific form and is app-defined.
 Your app must check for this string as an argument each time that it is activated adjust its view or operation accordingly.

-Note: The background color applied to your toast notification is the background color declared for your app's tile in its app manifest.
+Note: For Windows Store apps, The background color applied to your toast notification is the background color declared for your app's tile in its app manifest.
 For more information, see Quickstart: Creating a default tile using the Visual Studio manifest editor.

 In this Quickstart, your sent your local toast notification to your user.